-- Be developed and administered by the departments or programs-i.e., GRE and other external standardized tests are not appropriate

-- 2. Be relevant to the student's coursework in the department

-- 3. Include a written component

-- 4. Include a component that is common to all students, and that tests their understanding of core knowledge in the discipline

-- Include questions that require synthesis

-of ideas and comprehensive reflection

-about a substantial portion of the student's
+- Be developed and administered by the departments or programs (i.e., GRE and other external standardized tests are not appropriate); - 2.
+Be relevant to the student's coursework in the department; - 3.
+Include a written component; - 4.
+Include a component that is common to all students, and that tests their understanding of core knowledge in the discipline; and - Include questions that require synthesis of ideas and comprehensive reflection about a substantial portion of the student's departmental coursework.

-coursework in the department